So for the last two weeks, I have been on my MCC/JOC at CRM Aviation Europe down at White Waltham airfield.

 The instructors are a mixture of British Midland, British Airways and Virgin Atlantic guys and all are very experienced.
 The simulator is a generic sim that is loosely based on a Citation Jet with some Airbus systems.
-With all the talk on what sim you need, I found this sim perfect for the course and I don’t see what a 737 or A320 sim would have offered me.
+With all the talk on what sim you need, I found this sim perfect for the MCC element.

 The JOC is designed to bridge the gap between flying the multi-engine pistons we are used to and the jets that we will be flying.

 The course started with a half a day in the classroom with our instructor (a former 757 / 767 captain) going through the differences between the two types of aircraft (MEP and Jet).

 We then we in the sim and it was mainly to get a hold of the handling and performance differences between the two.
 So we did things like climbing and descending, turns, steep turns, high-speed descents etc.